 "Within five years, I would like to become the very best Web Developer your company has on staff.
 I want to work toward becoming the expert that others rely upon.
 And in doing so, I feel I'll be fully prepared to take on any greater responsibilities which might be presented in the long term.
 For example, here is what I'm presently doing to prepare myself…"

 This is key!
 You should always study and research the organization you have an interview scheduled with.
-Many people make the mistake to only prepare answers related to themselves or the role, and completely forget the company as an entity.
+Many people make the mistake of only preparing answers related to themselves or the role, and completely forget the company as an entity.

-Employers want candidates who are interested in their mission, not just in the salary they will be paying you.
+Employers want candidates who are interested in their mission, not just in the salary they will be receiving.
 So, when a recruiter asks you “what do you know about our company?”, you better be prepared.

 According to Mónica, it is important to explain your understanding of the company's motives, services, and products.
 Don’t be afraid to ask questions about it if something isn’t clear.
 Your response’s objective is to show interest, that you actually cared to look at what they do & are experts in.

-Make sure to ALWAYS have a few extra questions in your sleeves.
+Make sure to ALWAYS have a few extra questions up your sleeve.
 Why?
-It demonstrates you feel involved by the conversation and want to learn more about the opportunity that has been presented to you.
+It demonstrates that you feel involved in the conversation and want to learn more about the opportunity that has been presented to you.